In the context of organic chemistry reactions, what is the primar... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what is the primary purpose of the reduction phase in the Calvin cycle?
+In the context of organic chemistry reactions, what is the primary function of restriction enzymes?

 A